 Qty NET : 567g/20oz

-Ingredients : Rice bran, salt, red-pepper, Kombu seaweed, dried citrus peel, dried bonito(not in vegan bed), yeast extract, contains Lactobacillus starter.
+Ingredients : Non-GMO Rice bran, sea salt, crushed red-pepper, Kombu seaweed, Organic dried citrus peel, dried bonito(not in vegan bed), organic yeast extract, contains Lactobacillus starter.

-- It needs to be stored under refrigeration after opening/using to avoid rot.
+- It needs to be stored under refrigeration after opening/using to avoid mold and rot.

 - Storable term: 12 months (This storable term is only a guide.
 If you stir well NUKA-BED with your hand once every day or two, and add extra NUKA rice bran and salt as necessary, it can be used semi-permanently or even longer.)